Juliet-Simpson/Custom-Cupboards/README.md

 A fictional e-commerce website, built on the Django framework, supplying made-to-measure cupboards and shelving units.

-Users have the oportunity to select a design, enter their desired dimensions and shelves and receive an on the spot quote to buy that unit and have it delivered to them.
+Users have the opportunity to select a design, enter their desired dimensions and shelves and receive an on the spot quote to buy that unit and have it delivered to them.
 They can then opt to add it to a shopping cart and proceed to checkout and purchase it if they wish.

 A payment system exists using Stripe in test mode which takes mock payments.
 Purchasers then receive a confirmation email for their purchase.